This is a script for a presentation on UtahJS Conf.

 Inspire

-Eventually with my freelance project, I accomplished something that no other software engineer had done previously for for my client, David.
+Eventually with my freelance project, I finished something that no other software engineer had done previously for David.
 He explained to me on several occasions that I was the fifth software engineer to tackle this project.
-All the previous software engineers had various problems with the project, and they couldn’t deliver a finished product for David.
+All the previous software engineers had various problems with the project, and they couldn’t deliver anything for David.
 David had been working on this project for about 8 years.
-To be able to deliver a software product to help fulfill another person’s dreams was a magical and reward experience.
+Delivering software to help fulfill another person’s dream was a magical and rewarding experience.

-But even when I was discouraged from not using AI technology properly, I tackled the problems head on and I learned how to solve the problems.
-On one occasion David said this quote to me, explaining his motivation for keeping on moving.
+But even when I was discouraged from not using AI tools properly, I tackled the problems head on and I learned how to solve the problems myself.
+On one occasion David said this quote to me, explaining his motivation for continuing to work on this project.
 He knew that I was a hiker, so the metaphor landed well with me.

 When you’re hiking, those little steps might not seem like much — but they’re exactly what get you to the top.

 The little things we do for our careers may not seem like much when compared to the massive driving force of AI technology, but it is precisely those small steps that make our own careers a human experience.
-Since tackling this project, I have now started to gain wisdom and knowledge in 3D-animation web technology, 3D printing, electronics, and trigonometry.
-I have leveraged AI technology when I knew what I was doing, and I feel that AI technology helped me go faster.
-And the more I learn and leverage, the higher my mastery of AI technology will be.
+I hope software engineers will tackle problems head on in all types of work.
+Since tackling this project, I have gained wisdom and knowledge in 3D-animation web technology, 3D printing, electronics, and trigonometry.
+I have leveraged AI technology when I knew what I was doing, and I feel that AI technology helped me to go faster.
+I know that the more I learned principles and leveraged AI tools, I was able to master the problem at hand and provide a solution.

 Presentation